Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 - <img src="States_Medical_Expansion_(2016)_Erollment_Status_image.jpg" width="250">
 - **States Medicaid Expansion (2016) Enrollment Status:**
-- The analysis compares Medicaid expansion enrollment status in states across the United States, highlighting differences in enrollment rates and potential healthcare outcomes between states that expanded Medicaid and those that did not.
+- In this analysis, i compared Medicaid expansion enrollment status in states across the United States, highlighting differences in enrollment rates and potential healthcare outcomes between states that expanded Medicaid and those that did not.
   - Medicaid Expansion Enrollment Status: Out of the total 51 states (including Washington D.C.), 32 states successfully enrolled in Medicaid expansion, representing a percentage ratio of 62.75%.
 Conversely, 19 states chose not to expand Medicaid, accounting for a percentage ratio of 37.25%.
   - Comparison of Enrollment Rates: States that expanded Medicaid have a significantly higher enrollment rate compared to those that did not.
 This indicates a greater number of low-